esnet/oscars/PROFILING.md

 The local `oscars-backend` ocd-stack service is started with the appropriate Java arguments to enable remote JMX connections (without security enabled).

+We are using [OrbStack](https://orbstack.dev) to run our docker compose services locally.

 _**NOTE:** Staging and production environments should always have HTTPS and security authentication configurations enabled._

 ## Steps to connect VisualVM